Skip to content

 #Will Focus Mode or DND Silence My Alarm?

-Run a quick test: call your own number from another phone.
-If the ringer sounds normal, the speaker is fine and the problem lies elsewhere.
-If it sounds muffled or you hear nothing, book a Genius Bar appointment through the Apple Support app and bring your iPhone charged to at least 50% so they can run full diagnostics on it.
+If the ringtone sounds normal and clear, the speaker works and the issue is software.
+If it sounds muffled or completely silent, book a Genius Bar appointment through the Apple Support app.
+Bring your iPhone charged to at least 50% so they can run full hardware diagnostics.

 #Bottom Line